⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Del Bajío International Airport (BJX), officially known as Guanajuato International Airport, is a premier aviation hub serving the industrial and cultural heart of central Mexico.
 Located in Silao, the airport provides critical connectivity for the major cities of León and Guanajuato City, consistently ranking among the ten busiest airports in the country with over 3 million annual passengers.
-The facility features a single, modernized terminal building that efficiently manages both domestic and international traffic, serving as a vital link for the region's automotive industry and its UNESCO-listed colonial heritage sites.
+The airport operates with a single, modernized terminal building that efficiently manages both domestic and international traffic, serving as a vital link for the region's automotive industry and its UNESCO-listed colonial heritage sites.
 The terminal is organized across two functional levels to streamline the passenger journey.
 The ground floor houses the arrivals hall, automated baggage reclaim carousels, and centralized ticketing counters, while the upper floor is dedicated to the main departure lounge and a modernized security checkpoint.
 The airport is a major operational base for Volaris and Viva Aerobus, and it hosts significant international services from carriers such as United Airlines, American Airlines, and Aeroméxico.
 The facility is equipped with contemporary passenger information systems and offers comfortable waiting areas with integrated charging stations and large windows providing views of the airfield and the surrounding Sierra de Guanajuato.
 Amenities at BJX are comprehensive, featuring a variety of dining options that range from quick-service coffee shops like Starbucks to full-service restaurants specializing in traditional Mexican and international cuisine.
 The terminal offers an extensive duty-free shopping area airside, alongside retail boutiques for local leather goods—a specialty of León—and artisanal crafts.
 For premium travelers, the 'VIP Lounge Bajío' provides a sophisticated environment with refreshments and high-speed Wi-Fi.
 Ground transportation is exceptionally well-supported, with the Primera Plus bus service offering direct links to major regional bus terminals, while dedicated taxi ranks and car rental desks for brands like Hertz and National are located immediately outside the arrivals hall.

 🔄 Connection Tips